Teresa Sampsonia: Early life and marriage

 Portraits of Robert Shirley and Teresa Sampsonia, c.
 1624–1627.
 Shirley is wearing Persian clothing; Teresa, in the European (English) fashion of the day, holds a jewelled flintlock pistol in her right hand and a watch in her left.
 (Note: According to Canby (2009), the pistol and watch "may be allusions to Robert's role in advancing the import of European technology to Iran".
-Canby adds that the pistol may also be an allusion to Teresa's courage (referring to the two events in which she saved Robert's life; after departing on their first mission, and later when they were attacked by hostile Portuguese on their way to Goa).)
+Canby adds that the pistol may also be an allusion to Teresa's courage (referring to the two events in which she saved Robert's life; after departing on their first mission, and later when hostile Portuguese attacked them on their way to Goa).)
 Teresa's veil and jewelled crown are a variation on the headdresses worn by Iranian women from Isfahan in the first quarter of the seventeenth century.

 Teresa was born in 1589 into a noble Orthodox Christian (Note: Greek or Georgian Orthodoxy.)
 Circassian family in the Safavid Empire, ruled at the time by Shah Abbas the Great.
 She was named Sampsonia at birth.
-The daughter of Ismail Khan, a brother-in-law of the King, she grew up in Isfahan in the Iranian royal court as a reportedly beautiful, accomplished horsewoman who enjoyed embroidery and painting.
+The daughter of Ismail Khan, a brother-in-law of the emperor, she grew up in Isfahan in the Iranian royal court as a reportedly beautiful, accomplished horsewoman who enjoyed embroidery and painting.
 (Note: The birth name of her father Ismail Khan is uncertain.
 On her grave, he is referred to as "Samphuffus", while according to Chick & Matthee (2012) and Andrea (2017), he was also known by the name of "Sampsuff Iscaon".)

 Robert Shirley was an English adventurer who was sent to the Safavids, after a Persian embassy was sent to Europe, to forge an alliance against the neighbouring Ottoman Empire, rivals of the Safavids.
 During his attendance at court, Teresa met him and fell in love.
 On 2 February 1608, with the approval of her aunt and Abbas, (Note: Teresa's aunt was one of the favourite wives of King Abbas I.) Teresa married Robert Shirley in Iran.
 At about the time of their wedding, she was baptised as a Roman Catholic by the Carmelites in Isfahan with the name Teresa.
-(Note: Andrea (2017) considers it likely that the Safavid King had arranged Teresa's marriage with Shirley in reward for his deeds.)
+(Note: Andrea (2017) considers it likely that the Safavid emperor had arranged Teresa's marriage with Shirley in reward for his deeds.)
 Her baptismal name derives from the founder of the Discalced Carmelites, Teresa of Ávila.